Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Wormhole Geometry

-This article's major objective is to examine the deflection angle and gravitational lensing by such 5D-WGEB wormhole's and to compare it with its 4D counterparts.
-In order to accomplish this, we must solve geodesic equations for null trajectories that correspond to 4D-GEB and 5D-WGEB wormhole passages.
-The following are the geodesic equations for the 4D-GEB are:
+This article's main objective is to examine the deflection angle and gravitational lensing by such WGEB wormhole's.
+In order to accomplish this, we must solve geodesic equations for null trajectories that correspond to GEB and WGEB wormhole passages.
+The following are the geodesic equations in the GEB spacetimes:

-Geodesic equations for the 5D-WGEB model are as follows:
+The geodesic equations for the WGEB model are as follows:

 In the above equations $\lambda$ is the affine parameter, and each equation corresponds to motion along the appropriate coordinates ($t, l, \theta, \phi, y$).
-The differences in geodesic equations of two models (4D-GEB and 5D-WGEB) are the $y$, $\dot{y}$ dependent terms in the right hand side of the Eqs. (\ref{eq:geodesic-11}) to (\ref{eq:geodesic-44}) as well as an additional geodesic equation for motion along the extra dimension $y$.
-A full investigation of the time-like geodesics for the same has previously been done \cite{Sharma:2022tiv}, which reveals the confinement of test particles along the extra dimension in the case of growing warp factor, and runaway trajectories in presence of decaying warp factor.
+The differences in geodesic equations of two cases (GEB and WGEB) are the additional geodesic equation for motion along the extra dimension $y$, as well as the presence of $y$ and $\dot{y}$ dependent terms in the right hand side of the Eqs. (\ref{eq:geodesic-11}) to (\ref{eq:geodesic-44}) .
+A full investigation of the time-like geodesics for the above scenarios has been reported in \cite{Sharma:2022tiv}, which reveals the confinement of test particles along the extra dimension in the case of growing warp factor, and runaway trajectories in presence of decaying warp factor.
 Here, we are interested in the deflection angle and gravitational lensing of the null trajectories.